Generic Name: selegiline (se-LE-ji-leen)

 - Serotonin syndrome is a possibly fatal syndrome that can occur if you take selegiline system with certain other medicines (eg, dextromethorphan, SSRIs).
 Symptoms may include agitation; confusion; hallucinations; coma; fever; fast or irregular heartbeat; tremor; excessive sweating; and nausea, vomiting, or diarrhea.
 Contact your doctor at once if you have any of these symptoms.

 - Eating foods high in tyramine (eg, aged cheeses, red wines, beer, certain meats and sausages, liver, sour cream, soy sauce, raisins, bananas, avocados) while you use an MAOI may cause severe high blood pressure.
-This could occur for up to 2 weeks after you stop taking an MAOI.
-Do not eat foods high in tyramine while you take selegiline system.
-Ask your health care provider for a complete list of foods you should avoid.
-Seek medical attention at once if symptoms of severe high blood pressure occur.
+Such a reaction is NOT likely to occur with this dose of selegiline system.
+People who use this dose can eat a normal diet.
+Although this is not likely to occur, seek medical attention at once if symptoms of severe high blood pressure occur.
 These may include severe headache, fast or irregular heartbeat, sore or stiff neck, nausea, vomiting, sweating, enlarged pupils, or sensitivity to light.

 - Avoid dietary supplements containing tyramine or nonprescription products containing dextromethorphan, pseudoephedrine, or phenylephrine while you are using selegiline system.